Tuesday, September 8, 2009

 Though it traces its roots to a Jesuit school founded in 1581, prior to 1919 all teaching at the university we know today as Babeş-Bolyai was either in Hungarian or in Latin.
 Ninety years ago, with the unification that incorporated Transylvania as a region of Romania following World War I, the new Romanian-language Babeş University was founded in Cluj.
 About forty years ago, under the Communist government, Babeş-Bolyai University was formed by the merger of Cluj's Hungarian-speaking institution of higher learning with its Romanian-speaking one, and together they formed the amazing multicultural, polylingual university in which I have taught this year.

-To celebrate the Nintieth Anniversary of there being a Romanian University in Cluj, Rector Marga today hosted an absolutely glorious musical event at the UBB Auditorium Maximum.
+To celebrate the Nintieth Anniversary of there being a Romanian University in Cluj, Rector Marga today hosted a glorious musical event at the UBB Auditorium Maximum.
 The concert lasted almost three hours, and I wept each hour.
 First, I was moved to tears by the beauty of the music provided by the Transylvanian Symphony Orchestra.
 Then came a romantic operatic duet performed by a magnificent tenor and soprano from Bucharest.
-Then, I wept with emotion at having to leave Romania when traditional folk signers came on stage in their regional finery, and sang Romanian tunes.
+Then, I wept with emotion at having to leave Romania when traditional folk singers came on stage in their regional finery, and sang Romanian tunes.

 I will detail the concert in a later post, for it deserves a full report.
-For now, suffice it to say, 'tis trrrrue.
-We Scots ha'e but two emotions.
-Today, mine wa' weepin'."
+For now, suffice it to say, 'tis trrrrue: "We Scots ha'e but two emotions, weepin' and angerrrrr."
+Today, mine wa' weepin'.

-And, to make perfect the event as a cultural culmination of my Romanian Fulbright adventures, during the standing ovation that followed the finale (Brahms' "Academic Overture," which ends with the famous tune known as "Gaudeamus Igitur"), the world-famous Romanian soprano Florentina Văduva tossed a rose from her bouquet to the audience, and I caught it.
+And, to make perfect the event as a cultural culmination of my Romanian Fulbright adventures, during the standing ovation that followed the finale (Brahms' "Academic Overture," which ends with the famous theme known as "Gaudeamus Igitur"), the world-famous Romanian soprano Florentina Văduva tossed a rose from her bouquet to the audience, and I caught it.

 Upon reflection, of course it was I who caught Florentina's rose.
 If this year has taught me anything, it is that there are no coincidences.
 She was but Fair Romania, bidding farewell to her latest lover.